How do you increase bone density?

 - ball sports,

-- dancing and many more8.
+- dancing and many more.8

 In addition to this, exercise such as weight training or plyometric training (exercising that boosts power, speed, and agility by jumping, throwing, and running) tend to exsert higher amounts of stress, leading to greater bone health.